-Substitutions, PLA, CLEP/DSST
+Substitutions and CLEP/DSST

-The substitution of transfer courses and the use of Prior Learning Assessment (PLA) credit is made as designated by the office of the appropriate college Dean.
-There is a designated CLEP/DSST examination or in-house examination available for each of the General Education Core requirements, except for the Kirkpatrick Signature Series requirement.
-There are no substitutions, PLA, or transfer courses for the Kirkpatrick Signature Series.
+The substitution of transfer courses is made as designated by the office of the appropriate college Dean.
+There is a designated CLEP/DSST examination or in-house examination available for each of the Integrative General Education requirements, except for the Kirkpatrick Signature Series requirement.
+There are no substitutions or transfer courses for the Kirkpatrick Signature Series.

-Master's Degree Requirements To earn a master's degree, the student is required to: s Ge Ling State of the of Light Air LE L Master of Arts 36 • • • 3.0 30 Master of Healthcare Administration 36 • • • 3.0 30 Master of Business Administration 36 • • • 3.0 30 Master of Science 36 • • • 3.0 30 3 Master of Project Management 36 • • • 3.0 30 Master of Public Administration 36 • • • 3.0 30 Master of Professional Studies 30 • • • 3.0 18
+responsibilities that accompany naman need 01111 111000 ò Graduate Degree Requirements To earn a graduate degree, the student is required to: Š Lious Patricial of the Children of the Childre or Aid Aid in the state of th Master of Arts 36 • • • 3.0 30 Master of Healthcare Administration 36 • • • 3.0 30 Master of Business Administration 36 • • • 3.0 30 Master of Science 36 • • • 3.0 30 Master of Project Management 36 • • • 3.0 30 Master of Public Administration 36 • • • 3.0 30 Master of Professional Studies 30 • • • 3.0 18 1 I 1

 Note: 1.
-Resident credit hours are credits earned at Bellevue University in either Online or In-Class delivery formats
+Resident credit hours are credits earned at Bellevue University in all approved delivery formats